 The roof moss took forever!
 Well, it seemed like it, anyway.
 But to get believable looking moss, you have to get in between the shingles, and that takes a lot of patience.

-is case pink.
+The trick I'm using here is one I use a lot.
+I start with a bright color, in this case pink.
 I create a new layer, and paint (in pink) all of the areas where I want the moss to go.

 Then I get a full page of a prepared texture, which happens to be a layer of grass that I've altered a bit.
 I lay the prepared texture field over my layer of pink markings.
 I use the Magic Wand to select "around" the pink markings, then hide that layer (or put it in my "NOT USED" folder of layers).
 Then I select the layer of grass, and simply Delete the unwanted areas.
 What I'm left with is "moss" only in the areas where I want it.
 To give the moss some depth and life, I use Layer Styles: Drop Shadow (or Outer Glow, making sure to set the layer type to Normal instead of Screen), and also some Bevel/Emboss.